 The United States is grappling with one of its worst-ever drug crises.
-More than eight hundred people a week die from opioid-related overdoses, and some experts say the death toll may not peak for years.
+More than nine hundred people a week die from opioid-related overdoses, and some experts say the death toll may not peak for years.
 Meanwhile, millions more Americans suffer from opioid addiction.

-In recent years, the U.S. government has ramped up efforts to cut both the foreign and domestic supply of opioids, limiting the number of prescriptions in the United States while providing counternarcotics assistance to countries including Mexico and China.
+In recent years, the U.S. government has ramped up efforts to cut both foreign and domestic supply of opioids, limiting the number of prescriptions in the United States while providing counternarcotics assistance to countries including Mexico and China.
 Meanwhile, federal and state officials have attempted to reduce demand by focusing less on punishing drug users and more on treating them.
 Other countries where opioid use has also spiked, such as Canada and Australia, are experimenting with different policies.

 What drugs are contributing to the crisis?